 It’s all over the forums: “If you struggle with hirsutism, drink spearmint tea!”
 But does it really work and is there science behind the hype?
-We’ve done our research and the short answer is: Yes, there is reason to believe, that spearmint is a viable treatment option for hirsutism.
+We’ve done our research and the short answer is: Yes, there is reason to believe that spearmint can have a positive effect on hair growth caused by hirsutism.
 Reason enough for us to do a bit of a deep-dive and find out more about the health benefits of spearmint, scientific studies on spearmint for hirsutism, the best products, how to use them and most importantly how they can help YOU improve your health and get rid of some of the unwanted body hair at the same time!

 The Many Health Benefits of Spearmint

 Many of us think of chewing gum when we think of spearmint.
 Spearmint has in fact many different species and it is a plant that is native to Asia as well as Europe.
 The leaves of the spearmint plant are its most useful part, as they contain the highest concentration of flavor and scent.
 Spearmint is used for many purposes including cooking as well as to flavor products such as mouthwash and toothpaste.
 In fact there’s (at least) 11 good reasons to give spearmint a try and we’ve listed all of them below for you!